Look what I found as I was mowing and clearing our backyard. Our neighbour’s rose bloomed through our fence.

 We all know that plants manufacture their food through photosynthesis.
 And my neighbour’s rose, planted near the fence, had a branch that sought the light to survive.

-This particular branch “saw” its “light at the end of the tunnel“, the space on the fence, followed the light and bloomed.
+This particular branch “saw” its “light at the end of the tunnel“; the space on the fence followed the light and bloomed.

-Amongst the adversities that we have been facing for almost two years now are the threats of the COVID-19 pandemic.
+Amongst the adversities we have been facing for almost two years now are the threats of the COVID-19 pandemic.
 Many countries have learned how to live with the dreaded virus.

 New Zealand has started to follow what others are doing, treating the virus as any other through vaccination and treatment.

 The Delta variant cases discovered in Christchurch a few days ago have brought varying levels of uncertainty in the South Island.
 Organisers have cancelled events.
-Some people anticipating heightened lockdown announcements.
+Some people are anticipating heightened lockdown announcements.